Hail damage: comprehensive or partial cover

 Yes, statistics and reports from insurers suggest that the frequency and severity of hail events and the resulting damage to vehicles have increased in recent years.
 [2,3]

-What documents does the insurance company require to report hail damage?
+What documents does the insurance company need to report hail damage?

-As a rule, you will need your insurance number, details of the location and time of the hailstorm, as well as photos of the damage.
-Sometimes a cost estimate or a report is required directly, but usually the assessor is appointed by the insurance company.
+As a rule, you will need your insurance number, details of the place and time of the hailstorm, as well as photos of the damage.
+Sometimes a cost estimate or an expert report is also requested directly, but most of the time the assessor is appointed by the insurance company.
 [5]

 Subscribe to our newsletter